-International students applying from a country in which English is not the official language are required to take the Test of English as a Foreign Language (TOEFL) in place of the GRE.
-Scores must be from an exam taken within the last two years.
+International students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) in place of the GRE.
+TOEFL scores are only considered current if they are from an exam taken within the last two years.
 Scores must be sent from the Educational Testing Service (ETS) to the GTU Admissions Office (institution code 4336).

 PhD applicants must submit official transcripts of all college-level work.
 If an applicant is currently enrolled in a program, an in-progress transcript showing work to-date needs to be submitted.
 Upon admittance, final transcripts demonstrating the conferral of degree need to be submitted before enrollment in the doctoral program.
 An applicant should also list all post-secondary schools attended, with the most recent listed first.
-Official transcripts are sealed, unopened documents issued by the institution which bear the actual signature of the registrar and the seal of the institution.
-Institutions can send official transcripts directly to the GTU's Director of Admissions, Dr. Andrea Sheaffer: firstname.lastname@example.org or mail to: GTU Admissions Office .
-2400 Ridge Road .
-Berkeley, CA .
-94709
+Official transcripts are sealed, unopened documents issued by the institution which bear the actual signature of the registrar and the seal of the institution, or the digital versions thereof.
+Institutions can send official transcripts directly to the GTU's Admissions Office at email@example.com or mail to:

 Most of the areas and topics of study in theological scholarship require research in modern languages (typically German and/or French) and ancient texts (typically Hebrew, Greek, Aramaic, and/or Latin).
 The applicant should indicate the level of proficiency in any of these languages.